Antas, Pedra Branca, Santa Lucia

 sale.
 No hard copy book more than AUD $44.00 (incl.
 GST)

-The Antas and Pedra Branca copper deposits are located within the Carajás Mineral Province in the state of Pará, Brazil.
-They are 25 km SE and 100 km south of Parauapebas respectively, and are ~45 km apart.
+The Antas, Pedra Branca and Santa Lúcia copper deposits are located within the Carajás Mineral Province in the state of Pará, Brazil.
+Antas and Pedra Branca are 25 km SE and 100 km south of Parauapebas respectively, and are ~45 km apart.
+Santa Lúcia is ~ 40 km SSE of Antas, 30 km ENE of Pedra Branca, 75 km ESE of Sossego and ~50 km SSE of Parauapebas.

 The Carajás Mineral Province lies in the southern section of the Amazon Craton, and is divided into two tectonic blocks, the southern Rio Maria greenstone terrain, and the northern Itacaúnas Shear Belt.
 In the northern part of the Carajás Mineral Province, the basement rocks are overlain by meta-volcanosedimentary units of the Rio Novo Group and the Itacaúnas Supergroup.
 The later is composed of the Igarapé Salobo, Igarapé Pojuca, Grão Pará, and Igarapé Bahia Groups, which form the Archean Carajás Basin.